cmagovuk/selene-core/README.md

   1. All elements can be represented as Element objects
   2. The base of all Element objects can ultimately derive from inheriting a general Element object.

-For concrete examples of how this works, please check out how specific websites have been broken down into Page objects in `selene.websites`, and how they are used in `vignettes.websites`.

 ## Features
 1. `selene.core`:
   * General Page and Element objects